smallrye/smallrye-stork/docs/docs/service-discovery/kubernetes.md

 By default, retries are disabled to prevent the system from entering an infinite loop of calls to an unresponsive cluster.
  - the `cache` method is overridden to customize the expiration strategy.
 In this case the collection of service instances will be kept until an event occurs.

+When EndpointSlice are selected, Stork creates informers on the `EndpointSlice` resources instead of classic `Endpoints`.
+The caching behavior remains unchanged.